| Option | Price Range | Group Size | Flexibility | Guide Quality | Lunch | Best For |

 The crowd question

 On a group tour, you're part of that crowd by definition.
 You arrive and leave on the same schedule as everyone else.
-Weekday mornings (before 9am) are genuinely quiet — and a private tour can get you there before the coaches do.
+Weekday mornings (before 9am) are quiet, and a private tour can get you there before the coaches do.

 The lunch question

 Both include lunch, but the experience differs.
-Group tours typically feed everyone at the same restaurant, buffet style — efficient, predictable, not particularly memorable.
+Group tours feed everyone at the same restaurant, buffet style, efficient, predictable, not memorable.
 Private tours can take you somewhere the guide knows, order off the menu, and sit at a proper table.
 If food matters to you, this is worth noting.

 Our take